koheing/stream-executor/README.md

   console.log(result2) // { value: 10 }
   ```
 ## 2. About `deepCopy`
-  - getter and function in object are removed.
+  - Getter and function in object are removed.
   ```ts
   import { createStream, tap, deepCopy } from 'stream-executor' class Wrapper<T> {